 9.3.2.6 Age of contents metric

 The ageOfContent is the time duration between the time the content is created in the scene by the scene manager and the time it is presented to the user.
 The unit of this metric is expressed in milli seconds.
-Within each measurement resolution period the number of scene creations and updates are counted and stored in the vector NumberOfSceneEvents.
+Within each measurement resolution period the number of scene creations and updates are counted and stored in the vector @numberOfSceneEvents.

+The average age of content metric is equal to the sum of ageOfContent durations of all scene creation and update events during the measurement resolution period divided by the total number of scene creation and updates in the measurement resolution period.
+The unit of this metric is expressed in milli seconds and can be a fractional value.

 The minimum age of content duration is equal to the lowest value of ageOfContent duration measured during the measurement resolution period.
 The unit of this metric is expressed in milli seconds and is an integer value.

 The maximum age of content duration is equal to the highest value of ageOfContent duration measured during the measurement resolution period.
 The unit of this metric is expressed in milli seconds and is an integer value.